-Adolescents are susceptible to the same kinds of illnesses that affect younger children, but generally they are a healthy group.
-Adolescents should continue to receive vaccinations Childhood Vaccination Schedule Most doctors follow the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC—see the schedule for infants and children and the schedule for older children... read more according to the recommended schedule.
+Although adolescents are susceptible to the same kinds of illnesses that affect younger children, generally, they are a healthy group.
+Adolescents should continue to receive vaccinations Childhood Vaccination Schedules Vaccination protects children against many infectious diseases.
+Vaccines contain either noninfectious components of bacteria or viruses or whole forms of these organisms that have been weakened... read more according to the recommended schedule.

 Acne Treatment Acne is a common skin condition causing pimples and other abnormalities on the face and upper torso.
 Acne is caused by a buildup of dead skin cells, bacteria, and dried sebum that blocks the... read more is extremely common and should be addressed to minimize its impact on self-esteem.